cheelee/geppetto-django-template/README.md

 ## How to develop

-Any change you make in the python code will be automatically redeploy by the Django server.
+Any change you make in the python code will be automatically redeployed by the Django server.

 JS/HTML code can be found inside `static/org.geppetto.frontend/src/main/webapp/`.
 The code needs to be rebuilt with webpack everytime there is a change.
 The recommended way is to run in `/static/org.geppetto.frontend/src/main/webapp/` this command:
 ```
 npm run build-dev-noTest:watch
 ```

-Additionally, if you want to extend the geppetto core functionality, have a look at https://github.com/MetaCell/pygeppetto-django repo.
+Additionally, if you want to extend the Geppetto core functionality, have a look at https://github.com/MetaCell/pygeppetto-django repo.
 README describes how to install pygeppetto_server in development mode and modify the code.

 ## Features

 **How to develop a RESTFUL API**

-A example of a very simple REST API is provided together with this skeleton.
+An example of a very simple REST API is provided together with this skeleton.
 You will find it at the 'api' folder.

 The routing happens at urls.py:
 ```